framdani/libasm/README.md

 ## Introduction

 The aim of this project is to get familiar with assembly language.
-We must rewrite the following functions in asm :
+I rewrite the following functions in asm :

 ```
 size_t		ft_strlen(char *str);